This Is What Will Happen To Bitcoin In A Recession (It’s Not Recession Proof)

 Correlation between BTC and Nasdaq 100.
 The correlation appears to increase with time.

-Another important difference to remember is that while individual organizations may suffer in a recession – even fold in some cases – Bitcoin can continue to operate thanks to its decentralized network of mining pools.
-Bitcoin investors can, therefore, take some comfort in the fact that a downturn in economic growth is unlikely to impact the operations of the network.
+Another important difference to remember is that while individual organizations may suffer in a recession—even fold in some cases—Bitcoin can continue to operate thanks to its decentralized network of mining pools.
+Bitcoin investors can, therefore, take some comfort in the fact that a downturn in economic growth is unlikely to impact the network's operations.
 Bitcoin will continue to exist.

 Ready to invest?
 Find out how to buy Bitcoin.

-Although the price of Bitcoin is quoted in USD the relationship between these two assets runs a little deeper.
-History shows that Bitcoin and USD have had both a negative and positive correlation in the past.
+Although the price of Bitcoin is quoted in USD, the relationship between these two assets runs a little deeper.
+History shows that Bitcoin and USD have had both negative and positive correlations in the past.
 However, negative correlations are much more frequent.
 Typically, when the strength of the USD weakens, the strength of Bitcoin increases.
 Likewise, when the strength of the USD increases, the strength of Bitcoin weakens.

 Between March 2020 and April 2021, the USD dollar index (DXY), fell from $102 to $89.
 Over the same period, Bitcoin's price increased from $6500 to $64,000.
 A similar relationship was also witnessed during Bitcoin’s bull cycle in 2017.
 While a negative correlation is more common and arguably healthier for BTC, there are also times when USD and Bitcoin display a positive correlation.
 These times are often followed by periods of significant bearish correction and volatility for Bitcoin.
 This poses the question of the stability of Bitcoin if the US dollar crashed.